JetBrains-Research/washu/README.md

 Technical pipelines
 ===================
-Technical pipelines for ChIP-Seq processing on Portable Batch System (qsub).
+Technical pipelines for ChIP-Seq processing on Portable Batch System (qsub) and local machines.
+These pipelines were used for [Multiomics dissection of healthy human aging project](http://artyomovlab.wustl.edu/aging/index.html) ChIP-Seq data downstream analysis.

 How do I launch the pipeline?
 --------------------------